23/06/2025 to 26/06/2025

 18/07/2025 to 19/07/2025

-After discussion with Mr. Dixit sir I am decided to take various trial with diffrent ingredients.
+After discussion with Mr. Dixit sir I am decided to take various trial with different ingredients.

 Ground the previously dried sprouted moong to prepare moong flour